mieubrisse/gecko/vms/wasmvm/README.md

 ## Creating a Private Key

+The WASM chain uses an account-based model.
+Each transaction on the chain is _sent_ by an account.
+Each account corresponds to a private key, which is used to sign transactions sent by the account.
+Each account has a nonce, which is incremented every time the account sends a transaction.
-Transactions are signed by private keys.
-Before we create any transactions, we need a new private key.
+Before we send any transactions, we need a new private key.
 To get one, we call `wasm.newKey`:

 ```sh